Alex-Polishchuk/Alex-Polishchuk/README.md

 ### Hi there 👋, I'm Alex

 - ⚗️ Graduated from Imperial College London with a masters in chemical engineering
-- 🕴️ Currently training to be a data engineering consultant at Xander Talent
 - 🥅 2023 Goals: Work on Github and have more projects!
 - ✨ During my spare time I enjoy playing football ⚽ and learning more about coding 💻